ashawkey/note/docs/linux/git_tricks.md

 git checkout -b mybranch_to_merge

 # make sure you have synced all changes from origin/main !!!
+# if this is impossible, at least fetch them

 # mixed reset to origin/main
 git reset --mixed origin/main
 # now you see all the changes you have done, all unstaged.
 # add back those changes you want to merge, and commit
 # push to remote and create MR

+# if you have unmerged changes from origin/main, you may want to undo those changes
+git checkout <file/folder>
 ```

 >  About `git reset`:
 >